 Your puppy’s first dog walk is one that will set the stage for a lifetime of dog walks enjoyed together.
-Today we have a guest post from Michael’s Pack, owned by professional dog trainer Michael Schaier, who offers in-home dog training in New Jersey and New York, as well as personal and group sessions at their facility in Mineola, Long Island.
-Due to the current outbreak, they are currently offering online dog training services.
+Today we have a guest post from dog trainer Michael Schaier, owner of Michael’s Pack, about the importance of starting your puppy’s walks off on the right paw!

 If you’ve never shared your life with a dog before, you may be surprised to learn that going on a walk is not a natural behavior that a puppy will automatically understand.
 It is a behavior that needs to be learned with your help.